boringuy/git-super/README.md

 # Intro:
 git-super is a script to run git command in all it's managed repos and summarize the output.
 The "status" command is a special formatted report of the status output in each repo.
 The goal is to give a easy to read summary of what's changed and what local branch and tracking branch each repo is in.

+The project should be clone into $GOPATH/src/

 # Required:

 govendor

 # Fetch Dependencies:

 ```
+$ cd $GOPATH/src
 $ govendor init
 $ govendor fetch github.com/fatih/color
 $ govendor fetch github.com/go-ini/ini